New York, New Jersey lead nation in surge of anti-Semitism, ADL audit shows

 The ADL audit said that 270 incidents were tied to “known extremist groups or individuals inspired by extremist ideology,” or 13% of the total, citing anti-Semitic banners, fliers and written messages from the Daily Stormer Book Club, the New Jersey European Heritage Association, the Loyal White Knights, and Atomwaffen Division.

-The audit also listed incidents vandalism or disruptive activity carried out by anti-Semitic extremists under monikers such as The Base, Shield Wall Network, and Witness for Peace.
+The audit also listed incidents vandalism or disruptive activity carried out by anti-Semitic extremists under monikers such as The Base, Shield Wall Network and Witness for Peace.

 On college campuses, anti-Semitic activity was associated with anti-Israel protests such as Israeli Apartheid Week.
 Examples included messages at universities such as “Zionism=racism” and equating pro-Israel beliefs with white supremacy.